 What to do when caregiving is overwhelming

-We found a great article from Retro Housewife Goes Green with 5 things to do when you’re feeling overwhelmed.
+So we found a great article from Retro Housewife Goes Green with 5 things you can do to improve the situation when you’re feeling overwhelmed.

 We share highlights from the article and explain how to use these 5 tips to reduce caregiver stress.